"Gain insights into the principles of cardiovascular disease (CVD) epidemiology and the important issues that are involved."

 - Extra information:

-The online course includes a multiple-choice exam, which is the only part of the course that is not online.
-The exam will be June 3rd 2019.
-The re-take is on July 8th 2019.
-This exam is not compulsory.
-However, if you want to receive the Course Certificate and the credits, it is obligatory to take the exam.
+- If you want to receive the Course Certificate and the credits, it is obligatory to take the exam.
 You are allowed to redo the exam once.

 During this course, you will learn about atherosclerosis, worldwide trends in CVD morbidity and mortality, the role of factors triggering the occurrence of a cardiovascular event, risk factors for CVD, and prevention strategies.
 In addition, we will present the latest developments in CVD epidemiology.
 We will also discuss gender differences, the role of HDL cholesterol, the importance of genes, renal denervation, heart failure, stem cells, early origins of vascular risk, and non-invasive imaging.
 If you wish to further your medical education in the field of Cardiovascular Epidemiology, this is an excellent course for you.